The West, in both the United States and Canada, is the best place to see the remains of the "terrible lizards."

 A It certainly doesn't put food on your table or gas in your car.
 But it does teach us about our past.
 I, for one, am very curious about what went before us.
 I suppose there are people who have no curiosity about the past but, well, I don't know what to do about them.

-Photography courtesy Denver Museum of Nature & Science
+Photography courtesy of Denver Museum of Nature & Science

 This article was first published in May 2005.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.